Long-Term Visitation Value for Deep Exploration in Sparse Reward Reinforcement Learning: Evaluation

 \subsubsection{Impact of Visitation Value Discount Factor $\gamma_w$}

 Here, we investigate the effect of the visitation discount factor $\gamma_w$ on the ``toy'' gridworld (Figure~\ref{fig:grid_small_env}).
 Figure~\ref{fig:gamma_plot} shows that the higher the discount, the better.
 As expected, with $\gamma_w = 0$ the algorithms behave very similarly to UCB1.
 In this case, in fact, the proposed approach and UCB1 are equivalent.
-However, the learning curves are not exactly the same because the W-function is updated with TD learning at every step. \\ The better exploration of our approach is also confirmed by Figure \ref{fig:gamma_count}.
-The colormaps show the count at the end of the learning, and the higher $\gamma_w$, the more uniform the exploration is.
-With smaller $\gamma_w$, in fact, the agent rarely discovers states far from the initial position.
+However, the learning curves are not exactly the same because the W-function is updated with TD learning at every step. \\ The better exploration of our approach is also confirmed by Figure \ref{fig:gamma_count}, showing the count at the end of the learning.
+The higher $\gamma_w$, the more uniform the exploration is because with a higher discount the agent will look further in the future for visitation rewards.
+With smaller $\gamma_w$, instead, the agent rarely discovers states far from the initial position, as it does not look for future rewards.
+As a rule of thumb, it is appropriate to have $\gamma_w$ equal or larger than $\gamma$.